yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 Please note, netkit tftp has failed to work for some people.
 Try to use Advanced TFTP.
 Don't forget about your firewall settings, if you have one.

+Note: At least netkit-tftp on gentoo failed me (EpA).
+All I got was Just one ACK reply and nothing more.
+I tried with aftp and it worked straight away.

 ||'''TFTP Error'''||'''Reason'''||
 ||Code pattern is incorrect||The firmware image you're uploading was intended for a different model.||
 ||Invalid Password||The firmware has booted and you're connected to a password protected tftp server contained in the firmware, not the bootloader's tftp server.||